Tuition Payment Questions

 State of Florida rules allow the deferral of tuition fees for students receiving financial aid when the aid is delayed due to circumstances beyond the control of the student.

 The failure to make timely application for the aid is an insufficient reason to receive a deferral of fees.

 In order to receive a deferment, you must have submitted all required documents to the Financial Aid Office prior to the beginning of the semester.

 How do I get a financial aid deferment?

-Financial aid deferments are processed by the Office of Financial Aid.
+You can request a deferment by submitting a ticket to Student Business Services.
 These deferments are posted automatically on the fifth day of the term for students whose financial aid is known to be delayed for reasons outside of the student’s control.

 You will be notified by email if you are granted a financial aid deferment.
-If you are not granted an automatic deferment on the fifth day of class, but your financial aid is delayed for reasons outside of your control, then be sure to request a deferment through Financial Aid Office (850-644-0539) before the fee payment deadline.
+If you are not granted an automatic deferment on the fifth day of class, but your financial aid is delayed for reasons outside of your control, then be sure to request a deferment by submitting a ticket to Student Business Services before the fee payment deadline.

 Financial aid students who are not eligible to receive the deferment must pay in full by the posted deadline.